 He let go of me and I fell forward.

-“I had to at least try- for his sake,” I said.
+“I had to at least try- for Hope’s sake,” I said.

 “You can make things worse for him, if you keep trying,” Father Pius said.
 He took a quill and paper from his desk, and continued to speak as he began some work.
 “In fact, I had meant to thank you.
 If not for your assistance, I wouldn’t have had the opportunity to arrest Lord Frey and the others.”